Boifuba/GURPS-Instant-Defaults/README.md

 # GURPS Instant Defaults is a Module for Foundry VTT
 Works with **GGA** System!
-It provides a full list os default skills and some itens to make your game more fast!
+It provides a full list of skill defaults and some items to make your game faster!

 ## Authors